cosmosgame/save-the-world/content/articles/index.md

     - Practical, solution based
       - No more theory than strictly needed
       - do the reading for you
+    - Kaizen
-    - Open Source based
+      - Japan
+      - no ego
       - feedback
     - Based in the heart, but no magic
-- The Plan
+- The Plan for the Plan
   - World view
     - New groups, new ways of organizing
   - Wounds and trauma